When I first started to maintenance my drums one of the scariest things that I had to do was change out my snare side drum head.

-This did take me time, yet I eventually got to the point where I was consistently getting the same tuning and sound that I was looking for and not just for my snare drum but for my drums for any given situation.
+Im not shying away from the fact that this did take me time, yet I eventually got to the point where I was consistently getting the same tuning and sound that I was looking for and not just for my snare drum but for my drums for any given situation.

 As I explain step-by-step what I did in the video above, I hope that this can become a resource for you in addition to helping you CONSISTENTLY create the sound you desire to hear in your drums through the art of maintenance and tuning.

 My Step By Step process in changing out a Snare Side Drum head: